blackmanos/sqlyog-community/README.md

 SQLyog has no dependencies on runtimes (such as Microsoft .NET and Java) and database abstraction layers (such as ODBC and JDBC).

 SQLyog runs on Microsoft Windows.
-It may also run on Linux and Unix via Wine.
+Parts of the source now support building on macOS, and it may also run on Linux and Unix via Wine.

 Users of SQLyog’s Community edition can get support through Webyog’s [forums for SQLyog](https://forums.webyog.com/forums/forum/sqlyog-2/).
 Webyog also maintains an extensive [FAQ for SQLyog](http://faq.webyog.com/) for frequently asked questions.